Dangandy/spec/decks.md

 name        | Non-empty String     | Name of the deck **(required)** description | String               | Description of the deck **(optional)** parent      | Non-negative integer | Parent deck that the new deck belongs to **(required)**

+**Responses**

+If any of the JSON input parameters are not satisfied or are invalid, a `400` (Bad Request) status code is returned.

+If a deck has been successfully created, then a `201` (Created) status code is returned, along with the JSON output of the newly created deck.